How much is the compositeness of a bound state constrained by $a$ and $r_0$? The role of the interaction range: formalism

 Let us start with a meson meson interaction and the formalism employed in the studies of the chiral unitary approach.
 To put the problem in perspective let us start with a two channel problem, in which one channel is more important than the other and can lead to a bound state with this interaction.
 Let the interaction be given by the matrix

 where for simplicity we have made $V_{22}=0$.
 The formalism can be generalized to more coupled channels keeping all $V_{ij}$ terms~\cite{Hyodo:2013nka}.
 We assume $V_{ij}$ in Eq.~(\ref{5_1}) to be energy independent.
-The $T$ matrix is then given by ~\cite{Oller:1997ti}
+The $T$ matrix is then given by Eq.~(\ref{5_2}), where $G=\mathrm{diag}(G_l)$ is the loop function of two mesons, with the cut off method as shown in Eq.~(\ref{2_3_1}), where $G_l$ is the $G$-function evaluated for each of the channels.